-September 30, 2014 2013
+September 30, 2015 2014

-(in millions)
+(in mi illions)

 Total backlog

-Transportation Systems \$ 1,994.6 \$ 1,526.4
+Transportation Systems \$ 1,894.3 \$ 1,994.6

-Mission Support Services 616.0 626.7
+Cubic Global Defense Services 485.6 616.0

-Defense Systems:

-Training systems 530.7 457.8

-Secure communications 38.9 35.7

-Total Defense Systems 569.6 493.5
+Cubic Global Defense Systems 595.7 569.6

-Total \$ 3,180.2 \$ 2,646.6
+Total \$ 2,975.6 \$ 3,180.2

 Funded backlog

-Transportation Systems \$ 1,994.6 \$ 1,526.4
+Transportation Systems \$ 1,894.3 \$ 1,994.6

-Mission Support Services 170.9 221.0
+Cubic Global Defense Services 149.9 170.9

-Defense Systems:

-Training systems 530.7 457.8

-Secure communications 38.9 35.7

-Total Defense Systems 569.6 493.5
+Cubic Global Defense Systems 595.7 569.6

-Total \$ 2,735.1 \$ 2,240.9
+Total \$ 2,639.9 \$ 2,735.1

-As reflected in the table above, total backlog increased \$533.6 million and funded backlog increased \$494.2 million from September 30, 2013 to September 30, 2014.
-The increase in backlog in CTS and CDS was partially offset by a decrease in backlog for MSS.
-The increase in backlog for CTS was primarily driven by an addition to backlog of \$704.2 million related to a contract to operate and maintain a fare collection system in London, U.K. for seven years beginning in August 2015.
-Options to extend this contract for a further three years are not included in backlog until such options are exercised.
-Changes in exchange rates between the prevailing currency in our foreign operations and the U.S. dollar as of the end of fiscal 2014, decreased backlog by approximately \$19.8 million compared to September 30, 2013, primarily in our Transportation Systems Segment.
+As reflected in the table above, total backlog decreased \$204.6 million and funded backlog decreased \$95.2 million from September 30, 2014 to September 30, 2015.
+The decrease in total backlog in CTS and CGD Services was partially offset by an increase in backlog for CGD Systems.
+Changes in exchange rates between the prevailing currency in our foreign operations and the U.S. dollar as of the end of fiscal 2015, decreased backlog by approximately \$155.9 million compared to September 30, 2014, primarily in our Transportation Systems Segment.

-The difference between total backlog and funded backlog represents options under multiyear MSS service contracts.
+The difference between total backlog and funded backlog represents options under multiyear CGD Services contracts.
 Funding for these contracts comes from annual operating budgets of the U.S. government and the options are normally exercised annually.
 Funded backlog includes unfilled firm orders for our products and services for which funding has been both authorized and appropriated by the customer (Congress, in the case of U.S. government agencies).
 Options for the purchase of additional systems or equipment are not included in backlog until exercised.
-In addition to the amounts identified above, we have been selected as a participant in or, in some cases, the sole contractor for several substantial ID/IQ contracts.
+In addition to the amounts identified above, we have been selected as a participant in or, in some cases, the sole contractor for several substantial (ID/IQ) contracts.
 ID/IQ contracts are not included in backlog until an order is received.
-In the past, many of the contracts we were awarded in MSS were long-term in nature, spanning periods of five to ten years.
-The DoD now awards shorter-term contracts for the services we provide and increasingly relies upon ID/IQ contracts which can result in a lower backlog and/or lower funded backlog due to the shorter-term nature of Task Orders issued under these ID/IQ awards.
-We also have several service contracts in our transportation business that include contingent revenue provisions tied to meeting certain performance criteria.
-These variable revenues are also not included in the amounts identified above.
+In the past, many of the contracts we were awarded in CGD Services were long-term in nature, spanning periods of five to ten years.
+The U.S. DoD now awards shorter-term contracts for the services we provide and increasingly relies upon ID/IQ contracts which can result in a lower backlog and/or lower funded backlog due to the shorter-term nature of Task Orders issued under these ID/IQ awards.